New Update: Boost Social Proof with Reviews & Automation

-Sparking conversation with your audience is a helpful way for users to discover new ways to use your products.
+Sparking conversations with your audience is a helpful way for users to discover new ways to use your products.
 Tala Cooking took this approach with their giveaway of a baking bundle.

 To enter, users had to tell them what they’d bake and follow their page.

 Seasonal events are a marketers’ secret weapon because they offer regular opportunities to promote your business.
 Raging Bull Clothing used that opportunity to run a Father’s Day Facebook giveaway.
-And to enter, users had to like the page and share the post.
+To enter, users had to like the page and share the post.

 As a bonus, entrants could tag 3 friends in the comments.